urgdog/urg.systems/stories/video-on-demand.md

 awkward situation under the belt.

 <div class="field-box">
-And that's how I got paid for going to a stranger's house with a co-worker, calling a woman, and watching gay porn.
+And that's how I got paid for going to some random guy's house, meeting a co-worker there, calling a woman, and watching gay porn.
 </div>